FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 representation on a Cultural Strategic Policy Committee and noted that this might not be

 feasible under the proposed structure.
-Members suggested that an additional four places be--- 5
+Members suggested that an additional four places be
+---
+5

 allocated on the Cultural Strategic Policy Committee to be filled directly from the Arts and